 Rate increases will prove troublesome for manufacturers who are already taking extensive steps to reduce shipping costs.
 Many manufacturers are nearshoring and reshoring operations to avoid the costs of international shipping.
 Some manufacturers are redesigning product packaging to make their freight more attractive and cheaper to transport.

-Why is transportation management so important to manufacturers?
+Why is transportation management so important to manufacturing companies?

-- Operating Costs.
 Manufacturing activity in the United States has been sluggish and is expected to decline for the next several years.
 Decreasing activity means less and less revenue for manufacturers.
 This is a big factor behind the recent nearshoring/reshoring initiative.
-The rise in transportation costs has made freight movement a cost-saving priority among executives, as it is typically one of a manufacturer’s most inefficient processes – especially inbound freight movement.
+The rise in transportation costs has made freight movement a cost-saving priority among executives, as it is typically one of a manufacturer’s most inefficient processes, especially inbound freight movement.

-- Data Mining.
-Efforts to optimize transportation have led to new processes, routes and carriers.
+Efforts to optimize transportation have led to new processes, routes, and carriers.
 To measure the efficiency of the transportation changes, manufacturers are increasingly turning to transportation management systems (TMS) for real-time performance data.
 This data is often a missing piece that fits into the larger puzzle of inventory movement, logistics processes and supply chain management.
 A TMS helps a manufacturer realize end-to-end visibility, which is a gateway to lean processes and reduced operating costs.

 Click here for a case study about a manufacturing client who saved 20% on transportation spend.